neondatabase/website/content/docs/guides/branching-github-actions.md

 - `project_id`: The ID of your Neon project.
 You can find this value in the Neon Console, on the **Settings** page.
 - `parent_branch_id`: The ID of the parent branch, typically the `main` branch of your project.
 You can find this value in the Neon Console.
 Select **Branches** from the sidebar, and then select the branch.
 A branch ID has a `br-` prefix.
 - `branch_name`: This is an optional parameter.
 If unspecified, the branch name will default to the same value as the `branch_id` of the newly created branch, which is a generated value that starts with a `br-` prefix.
+- `api_key`: An API key created in your Neon account.
+For instructions, see [Create an API key](../manage/api-keys#create-an-api-key).

 ### Outputs